RobinPicard/outlines/docs_new/features/advanced/logits_processors.md

 # Logits Processors

-Logits processors are objects that control text generation by modifying the probability distribution of possible next tokens.
-They do this by adjusting the logits (raw model outputs) at each generation step, effectively biasing the model's token selection.
+Logits processors are objects used to constrain the text generation of a model by applying biases to the logits associated with the tokens at each pass of the model, modifying the probability of each token occurring next in a sequence.
 Processors can be used to:
-1. Generate structured output (e.g., JSON that follows a specific schema)
+1. Generate structured output, such as JSON
-2. Prevent the model from generating specific words or tokens
+2. Disable certain words or tokens
-3. Implement custom token sampling strategies
+3. Implement novel token sampling methods

 ## Overview

-Outlines uses logits processors with steerable models — models that run locally and allow fine-grained control over the generation process.
-When using such models in Outlines, the output type provided is turned into a logits processor that is then passed to the inference engine.
+Outlines uses logits processors with so called steerable models, meaning models that run locally such that we have extensive control over the generation process.
+When using such models in Outlines, the output type provided is turned into a logits processor that is then passed on the inference engine.

-There are four models that support logits processors:
+There are four models for which we rely on logits processors:
 - LlamaCpp
 - MLXLM
 - Transformers